azdavis/millet/readme.md

 ## Naming

-"Millet" has M and L in it, in that order.
+"Millet" has the letters M and L in it, in that order.
 So does "Standard ML".

 Also: